zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 • Profile PhD position 1 (65%): The ideal candidate has a master in linguistics or a related field with a focus on (morpho-)syntax, ideally with a background in Hungarian.

-Details project A01 including open positions (.pdf)
+Details project A01 including open position (.pdf)

 A02: Creating novel phonetic representations across varying communication settings